Discuss Finances with your Spouse

 My friends in the financial planning business routinely tell me about couples who do not share information with each other about their finances and how one spouse or the other has no clue about what would happen to them financially if the other spouse were to suddenly pass away.
-A another friend of mine was looking for some advice about investments, so I sat down with him to go over what his options were.
+Discuss Finances with your Spouse.
+A car dealer also told me that routinely many guys will come in and purchase a car, which is a major purchase.
+They do not even tell their spouse about it before completing the deal.
+Another friend of mine was looking for some advice about investments.
+So I sat down with him to go over what his options were.

 Even my own wife will not get involved in the details, although I have introduced her to our financial adviser and I routinely discuss investment changes with her, I know she is only half listening.

-It is a well established fact that women live longer than men, and chances are that your wife will have to deal with the aftermath of your investment planning.
+It is a well-established fact that women live longer than men.
+Chances are that your wife will have to deal with the aftermath of your investment planning.
 Doesn’t it make sense that she should know what is going on?
 I purposely used these genders in the previous sentence, since this appears to be by far the norm.
-With baby boomers now retiring in droves it is even more important that everyone take more interest in planning their retirement years.
+With baby boomers retiring in droves it is even more important that everyone take more interest in planning their retirement years.

 Men and Women have Different Goals and Objectives for Retirement